-This project to revitalise ditches and engage with landowners lies at the heart of the conservation aims of the Fifth Continent Scheme and as you might expect there has been lots of work going on in the last few years despite the challenges presented by Covid 19 during 2020.
+This project revitalised ditches and engaged with landowners and was at the heart of the conservation aims of the Fifth Continent Scheme, As you might expect there had been lots of work going on in the last few years despite the challenges presented by Covid 19 during 2020.
 Interest from farmers started slowly when the project first launched, as it took some time for us to explain to farmers what we were offering and what were the benefits for them.

 Listed below are the key achievements with this project.
 Please click on the green bars to reveal information on what has been achieved to date.

 Since the start of the project we have completed capital works to improve ditches and plant trees working with 10 different landowners spread across the Marsh.
 To select just a couple to highlight the range of good work:

 - on the larger scale – in February 2021 we completely re-profiled 2.4kms of ditches and created 5 corner pools as well as widening certain sections of the channel on a 900 Ha farm near Newchurch which now looks fantastic and will allow a range of aquatic and marginal plants to flourish along with the lots of invertebrates and other wildlife;